What are the extended rear-facing car seats available for my 13-month-old twins?

 Below is a guide to the above measurements:

-*NOTE: this article was written before we closed our office due COVID-19.
+*NOTE: this article was written before we limited our in-person services due COVID-19.
 If you'd like to read about the measures we've undertaken in view of the coronavirus, click here.